Decorative neutral curve divider

 Their work isn't confined to a single department.
 You’ll find SMEs collaborating with marketing on whitepapers, helping product teams scope new features, and working side-by-side with proposal managers to craft winning responses.
 They are the guardians of factual accuracy and the bridge between highly technical concepts and business outcomes.
 Ultimately, an SME’s job is to share their expertise in a way that reduces risk, builds trust with customers, and empowers their colleagues to do their best work.

-Create and Review Technical Content
+Crafting and Vetting Technical Content

 One of the most visible roles of an SME is contributing to content.
 They work closely with writers and proposal teams to create technical documents, manuals, and knowledge base articles.
 The SME provides the core information and then reviews the finished product to ensure every detail is accurate and easy to understand.
 This collaboration is essential for producing high-quality RFP responses, security questionnaires, and sales proposals.
 By verifying the technical details, SMEs ensure the information you send to prospects is correct, which builds credibility and prevents costly misunderstandings down the line.